 Examples of states that haven't explicitly banned ghost workers' comp policies include:

-If you need proof of workers’ comp insurance but don’t have any employees, a ghost policy is a cost-effective option to consider.
+If you need proof of workers’ comp coverage but don’t have any employees, a ghost policy is a cost-effective option to consider.
 It can help you fulfill the terms of a contract or meet state requirements without paying a typical workers’ comp premium.

 As each insurance carrier has its own requirements for writing a workers' comp policy, you may find that a ghost policy is one of the few options at your disposal to meet these requirements.
-However, ghost policies are also not available in every state and may not be offered by certain insurance carriers.
+However, ghost policies are not available in every state and may not be offered by certain insurance carriers.

 If you think a workers’ comp ghost policy may be right for your small business, speak with an insurance agent to discuss your options.
 They'll help you find the most affordable option for your small business, and you may be able to get a certificate of insurance in as little as a day.